Long-Form Synthetic Data Generation: Same LLM, Dramatically Different Results

 | Validity | High - historically grounded, internally consistent. | Moderate - logically sound but platitudinous. |

-Winner: Dataframer (vastly superior)
+Winner: DataFramer (vastly superior)

-The other three datasets showed consistent patterns: Dataframer maintained diversity and style fidelity while the baseline collapsed into repetitive outputs (Gutenberg: same plot structure repeated; Wiki Real Estate: 80% duplicate topics) and introduced unwanted formatting changes.
+The other three datasets showed consistent patterns: DataFramer maintained diversity and style fidelity while the baseline collapsed into repetitive outputs (Gutenberg: same plot structure repeated; Wiki Real Estate: 80% duplicate topics) and introduced unwanted formatting changes.

 Full Evaluation Details